 I was recently filling out a form that asked for my current marathon personal record.
 I realized I have no idea what mine is.

-It’s been years since I’ve done a marathon that isn’t either: 1) a crazy hilly trail marathon (while races with lots of single track and 5000+ feet of climbing are a ton of fun, they aren’t a fair measure of what I’m capable of time-wise) or 2) a marathon that I was pacing.
+It’s been years since I’ve done a marathon that isn’t either: 1) a crazy hilly trail marathon (while races with lots of single track trails and 5000+ feet of climbing are a ton of fun, they aren’t a fair measure of what I’m capable of time-wise) or 2) a marathon I was pacing.

 If something goes wrong and I don’t reach my goal time, I’d be disappointing others.
 That would feel sooooo much worse than just falling short of my own goal.